 It’s another Top Ten Tuesday, hosted by That Artsy Reader Girl!

-What did you share for TTT this week?
-What were your favorite books or films of 2022?
+What did you choose for this week’s freebie topic?
+Are you a fan of westerns?
+Have you seen any on my list?
 I’d love to hear your thoughts in the comments!